umutbariscoskun/CustomAnimatedButton/README.md

 ## Usage

-Wrap your widget with a Custom Animated Widget to obtain an animated button.
+Wrap your widget with a CustomAnimatedButton to obtain an animated button.

 ```dart
 CustomAnimatedButton(